Koreanic languages: Korean

 The standard languages of North and South Korea are both based primarily on the central prestige dialect of Seoul, despite the North Korean claim that their standard is based on the speech of their capital Pyongyang.
 The two standards have phonetic and lexical differences.
 Many loanwords have been purged from the North Korean standard, while South Korea has expanded Sino-Korean vocabulary and adopted loanwords, especially from English.

-Nonetheless, due to their shared origin in the Seoul dialect, the North Korean standard language is easily intelligible to all South Koreans.
+Nonetheless, due to its origin in the Seoul dialect, the North Korean standard language is easily intelligible to all South Koreans.

 In the late 19th and early 20th centuries, in response to poor harvests and the Japanese annexation of Korea, people emigrated from the northern parts of the peninsula to eastern Manchuria and the southern part of Primorsky Krai in the Russian Far East.
 Korean labourers were forcibly moved to Manchuria as part of the Japanese occupation of Manchuria.
 There are now about 2 million Koreans in China, mostly in the border prefecture of Yanbian, where the language has official status.

 The speech of Koreans in the Russian Far East was described by Russian scholars such as Mikhail Putsillo, who compiled a dictionary in 1874.
 Some 250,000 Koreans lived in the area in the 1930s, when Stalin had them forcibly deported to Soviet Central Asia, particularly Uzbekistan and Kazakhstan.
 There are small Korean communities scattered throughout central Asia maintaining forms of Korean known collectively as Koryo-mar.
 There is also a Korean population on Sakhalin, descended from people forcibly transferred to the Japanese part of the island before 1945.

-Most Koreans in Japan are descendents of immigrants during the Japanese occupation.
+Most Koreans in Japan are descendants of immigrants during the Japanese occupation.
 Most Korean-language schools in Japan follow the North Korean standard.
 The form of Korean spoken in Japan also shows the influence of Japanese, for example in a reduced vowel system and some grammatical simplification.
 Korean-speakers are also found throughout the world, for example in North America, where Seoul Korean is the accepted standard.